StPaulStylee/100DaysOfCode/README.md

 Mobile Navigation complete.
 ### Thoughts:
 I want to add some transition to the mobile nav but it's date night...
 I might just have to move on because I want to finish this thing...
 We'll see... no pressure!

+# Day 63: February 5th, 2018
+### What I did:
+I finished the MnTech site using grid.
+I think it is an improvement from the first go around.
+I also launced it on Digital Ocean.
+### Thoughts:
+Ah, that's better.
+I'm glad to have learned Grid and now I can use it going forward.
+Still a little annoyed it took me nearly 2/3s of the 100 days to finish, but it is what it is.
+Now I can move on to something new!